1325543/A/ReadMe.txt

-This website will send your IP right to my private discord server.
-By entering the website you are allowing this.
+This website will send your IP directly to my private Discord server.
+By accessing the site, you are giving your consent for this.

-I have my discord full of random people ID not knowing what they are doing so STOP.
+I have a Discord server filled with random user IDs, many of whom don’t even know what they’re doing, so please STOP.

-It was made just for trolling my school mates
+It was created purely for trolling my schoolmates.
+I will soon update it to redirect you to a fake Instagram page that will send any information entered on the login page straight to my Discord server.